gchq/sleeper/docs/02-deployment-guide.md

 The Sleeper CLI runs commands inside a Docker container.
 This way you can avoid needing to install any of the dependencies or build Sleeper yourself.

-The `sleeper deployment` command gets you a shell inside a Docker container as though you were in the scripts directory of the Sleeper Git repository.
-The rest of the repository will not be present.
+The `sleeper builder` command gets you a shell inside a Docker container with the Sleeper Git repository checked out to the `sleeper` directory.
+This docker container will have all the dependencies required to build and deploy an instance of Sleeper.

 If you have AWS CLI installed, it will use your configuration from the host.
 Otherwise, any configuration you set in the container will be persisted in the host home directory.
 AWS authentication environment variables will be propagated